 University of Texas at Austin: Cockrell School of Engineering

-The Cockrell School of Engineering at the University of Texas has a Bachelor of Science to Ph.D. degree program in petroleum engineering.
+The Cockrell School of Engineering at The University of Texas at Austin has a Bachelor of Science to Ph.D. degree program in petroleum engineering.
 There are 12 courses equaling three hours each that are required for this program, nine of which must be taken from the Department of Petroleum and Geosystems Engineering as graduate courses.
 Students are required to pass the Graduate Record Examinations prior to admittance, a written examination after completing one semester of the Ph.D. program and pass an oral examination after passing the written.
 After three years in the program, and prior to completing the Ph.D., students qualify to receive a non-thesis Master of Science degree.

 University of Texas at Austin Cockrell School of Engineering 1 University Station CO304 Austin, TX 78712 512-471-7234 cpge.utexas.edu

 University of South Florida College of Nursing

 The University of South Florida College of Nursing, located in Tampa, Florida, has a Bachelor of Science to Ph.D. degree program in nursing.
 The program requires that the student have a bachelor's degree in nursing from an accredited college, pass an admissions interview, and pass the Graduate Record Examinations prior to admittance.
 Students must also be a Licensed Vocational Nurse in Florida, submit a letter of intent with the application, and have a bachelor’s level cumulative grade point average of 3.0.
 The USF College of Nursing only accepts students to the B.S. to Ph.D. program for the fall semester each year.

 USF Health College of Nursing 12901 Bruce B. Downs Blvd.
 Tampa, FL 33612 813-974-2191 health.usf.edu

 Purdue University: School of Nuclear Engineering